appbricks/cloud-builder-cli/README.md

   Configuration input saved
   ```

-  > When you are prompted for a particular input the `TAB` key will let you to cycle through the list of possible inputs sourced from the environment or an input list of valid values (i.e. clopud regions).
+  > When you are prompted for a particular input the `TAB` key will let you to cycle through the list of possible inputs sourced from the environment or an input list of valid values (i.e. cloud regions).

 ### Configuring Recipes